uol-eps-mech-idro/adc6click/design_notes.md

 ## Development

+One thing you will notice as you look through the code is numerous commented out print statements.
+These were used during development and have been intentionally left in the code in case they are needed again.

+### Analog Devices Source Code

 I started out trying to use the spidev Python package but it is poorly documented and does not do what I expected it to do.
-So I tried the Analog Devices C driver example.
+So I started with the Analog Devices C driver example.

-### Analog Devices Source Code

 https://wiki.analog.com/resources/tools-software/uc-drivers/ad7124